Transgender Day of Remembrance

 Every year we help lead the Transgender Day of Remembrance Candlelight Memorial for Bournemouth, Christchurch, and Poole.
 It is a community memorial service to remember and honour those who have lost their lives during the past year as a result of anti-transgender violence and discrimination.

-This year's service will be indoors at The Old Fire Station, 36 Holdenhurst Road, Bournemouth, BH8 8AD, beginning at 6 pm on Monday, 20th November 2023.
+For 2024, our service will be held in The Old Fire Station located at 36 Holdenhurst Road, Bournemouth, BH8 8AD, on Wednesday, 20th November, beginning at 6 pm.

 Our event is an open event and anyone who wishes to remember and honour our lost siblings is welcome to join with us.